iPad 7 SIM Card Reader Replacement

 Step 42

-- Grab your tweezers and gently lift the home button cable away from the back case like a pro.
+- Grab your tweezers and gently peel the home button cable away from the rear case – you're doing great!

 Tools Used